 Should I automate a process before fixing it?

-No. AI applied to a messy process just produces mess faster — it scales whatever disorganization is already there.
+No. AI applied to a messy process just produces mess faster — it amplifies whatever's already there.
 Clean up the process first, then automate the clean version, or you'll just get more of the same problem more quickly.

 How do I know if an AI tool is actually helping?

 Measure it.
 Pick a simple before-and-after for each use case — time spent, response speed, output quality — and check it.
-Measuring separates tools that earn their place from ones you keep paying for out of habit.
+Measuring separates tools that earn their place from ones you keep paying for out of habit, and tells you which to double down on.